27Divashree/OCR-Sentiment-Insights/README.md

 5. The extracted text will be analyzed for sentiment using NLTK.
 6. The app will display the sentiment analysis result, indicating whether the text is positive or negative.

+## Usecases
+### Customer Feedback Analysis
+Businesses can leverage the OCR Sentiment Analysis project to analyze customer feedback from surveys, reviews, or support tickets.
+By extracting text from the feedback documents and performing sentiment analysis, businesses can gain insights into customer sentiment.
+They can identify recurring positive or negative sentiments, identify areas for improvement, and make data-driven decisions to enhance their products or services.

+### Opinion Mining in Politics or Public Sentiment
+The project can be applied to analyze political speeches, news articles, or public opinion expressed in text.
+By extracting text using OCR and performing sentiment analysis, it becomes possible to understand the sentiment associated with political figures, policies, or societal issues.
+This information can help political campaigns, policymakers, or researchers to gauge public sentiment, identify concerns, and assess the impact of political decisions.

+By combining OCR technology with sentiment analysis, the OCR Sentiment Analysis project provides a valuable tool for extracting insights from text data.
+It enables businesses, organizations, researchers, and individuals to understand sentiment, make informed decisions, and take appropriate actions based on the sentiment expressed in the extracted text.